JAINA2001/WellnessPro/README.md

 # WellnessPro - ![](Jokes%20and%20Affirmation/img/logo48.png)
-A HackOn 2.0 Project addressing Mental Health.
+A Project created during the HackOn 2.0 hackathon related to one of their themes Mental Awarness.

 # Table of Contents
 - [About the Project](#about-this-project)